Author: Geetika Bansal & Hima Naga Bindu Narni

 Note: Private key file will be created in your system

-Eg: C:\Users\Admin\rsa_key.p8 (path location will be the location mentioned in command prompt)
+Eg: C:\Users\Admin\rsa_key.p8 (path location will be the location mentioned in the command prompt)

-5. Generate public key and enter private key’s encryption password in passphrase, click on Enter
+5. Generate the public key and enter the private key’s encryption password in the passphrase, click on Enter

 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub